Back to Programs Overview

 2-1-2

 In this course, students will study the dynamics of human communication.
-Through lectures and in-class exercises, students will explore the following themes: principles of interpersonal communication (listening/responding, verbal/nonverbal); conflict resolution; problem solving; building relationships; and respecting roles.
-The focus will be on the understanding and enhancement of non-work-related relationships through self-reflection and role playing activities.
+Through lectures and in-class exercises, students will explore the following themes: principles of interpersonal and small group communication (listening/responding, verbal/non-verbal); decision-making and problem-solving; leadership and conflict management; building relationships and respecting roles.
+Oral and written communication skills within the workplace environment will be emphasized.

 2 1/3